 Churchill Museum and Cabinet War Rooms - The Cabinet War Rooms have created the first national museum dedicated to Winston Churchill.
 Using cutting edge technology and a mixture of media displays, the undeniably exciting story of this historical figure is brought to life.
 Not only can visitors explore his 'finest hour' during the Second World War, but also investigate the private man, his successes and failures.

-Westminster Pier News
+Embankment Pier News